 http://www.ncbi.nlm.nih.gov/pubmed/21340667?tool=bestpractice.com

-Leucovorin is indicated with certain fluorouracil-based regimens.
-Depending on availability, the regimens may be used with or without leucovorin.[26]National Comprehensive Cancer Network.
+Folinic acid is indicated with certain fluorouracil-based regimens.
+Depending on availability, the regimens may be used with or without folinic acid.[39]National Comprehensive Cancer Network.
 NCCN clinical practice guidelines in oncology: gastric cancer [internet publication].

 https://www.nccn.org/guidelines/category_1

-In tumors with HER2 overexpression, trastuzumab (a humanized monoclonal antibody that acts on the HER2 receptor) should be added to chemotherapy.[26]National Comprehensive Cancer Network.
+In tumours with HER2 over-expression, trastuzumab (a humanised monoclonal antibody that acts on the HER2 receptor) should be added to chemotherapy.[39]National Comprehensive Cancer Network.
 NCCN clinical practice guidelines in oncology: gastric cancer [internet publication].

 https://www.nccn.org/guidelines/category_1